Hire in Lithuania

 The employer must inform employees working under fixed-term contracts about vacancies and ensure they have the same opportunities for permanent employment.

 Personal Income Tax

 |Income Bracket (EUR)||Tax Rate (%)|

 |Not exceeding 90,246||20.0|

-Employees are covered by State Social Insurance, and a certain percentage of wages will be deducted on a monthly basis as contribution.
-Social security services is administrated by State Social Insurance Fund Board (SODRA).
+Employees are covered by state social insurance and a certain percentage of wages are deducted on a monthly basis as a contribution.
+Social security services are administered by the State Social Insurance Fund Board (SODRA).